 For mild to moderate cases, the prognosis is very good.
 Most dogs will recover from the damage.
 In severe cases, the permanent heart and lung damage will require continuous medication and limited activity.

-After heartworm medications have been administered, dogs must be kept at home, and any physical activity must be restricted.
+After heartworm medications have been administered, dogs must remain at home, and physical activity must be restricted.
 Physical activity increases the risk of complications during the treatment process.

 Follow-up care and regular preventive treatments will be recommended.
 You can opt to have your dog take monthly preventives, which often come in chewables, or an injectable medication every 6 to 12 months.